 In today’s film climate it is hard to showcase short films.
 Many festivals only care about features and it seems like this art is dwindling to silly videos about kittens on the Internet.
 Even though we love kittens (who doesn’t?) here at the Short.
 Sweet.
 Film Fest., we love short films (heck, short is even in our title).

-With six festivals under our belt, our goal for our seventh annual film festival is to showcase films under 30 minutes to the growing art scene in the greater Cleveland area and highlight the works of student filmmakers across the country.
+With seven festivals under our belt, our goal for our eighth annual film festival is to showcase films under 30 minutes to the growing art scene in the greater Cleveland area and highlight the works of student filmmakers across the country.
 We are looking for the best short films locally, nationally, and internationally.
 So send them our way!

 Our festival will take place in the beautiful Alex Theater, part of the Metropolitan at the 9.
 This innovative and modern hotel in the heart of downtown Cleveland will provide food and beverages throughout the festival.

 About the Judges

 Mike Suglio is a Cleveland native and filmmaker himself.
 After graduating from Mentor High he attended Case Western Reserve University where he studied theatre, political science, and psychology as an undergrad and then continued on to receive his M.B.A.
 During his time at CWRU, Mike directed a feature length documentary, The Struggle for Existence, a film that explores how the Cleveland Natural History Museum and the Creation Museum approach science.
 He continued on to direct several other short films, including his most recent, A Tribute to the Fallen, which was shot on location in Negros Oriental, Philippines.
 As a filmmaker he loves sharing his films with others and is extremely happy to provide an opportunity for other filmmakers to share their films to the Cleveland community.
 Mike Suglio is also a professor at the School of Film & Media Arts at Cleveland State University and on the Board of Directors of Independent Pictures.

 David St. Philips